Paschou-Lab/ReAct/README.md

 Study ToyInput/Toy_GrpPRS.In1 Finished, 36 SNPs taken for PRS computation.
 ```

-_If you would like to compare the results with [PRSice2](https://www.prsice.info/), please use our simulator to generate individual level genotype.
+_If you would like to compare the results with [PRSice2](https://www.prsice.info/), please use our simulator to generate individual level genotype for running PRSice2.
 This demo corresponds to results in table 2 in our manuscript._

 ## A quick demo of ccGWAS
 Similarly, we can run ccGWAS on the toy input.
 We first generate a parameter file as below: